Diageo-owned India firm moves to oust chairman after audit

-MUMBAI, April 27 The board of Indian spirits maker United Spirits Ltd, majority-owned by Britain's Diageo Plc, has begun a procedure to remove its chairman and former owner Vijay Mallya due to alleged financial irregularities in the company.
+MUMBAI The board of Indian spirits maker United Spirits Ltd (UNSP.NS), majority-owned by Britain's Diageo Plc (DGE.L), has begun a procedure to remove its chairman and former owner Vijay Mallya due to alleged financial irregularities in the company.

 Mallya has denied the allegations and said in a statement to Reuters on Monday he would not resign as chairman.